REC image header

 • Enter first-pressing quantity (for digital release, enter “1”).

 • Upload project budget.
-Applicants must use the provided template, attached here.
+Applicants must use the provided template, linked here.

 • Enter requested grant amount.
 (The Fund does not award grants larger than the amount requested by the Applicant.
 Grants will generally not exceed 50% of the total project costs.)